I got a great question earlier today about spaced-repetition-memorization:

 - The software shows you that information while testing your accuracy.

 - If you get it right (assuming you are honest during the test), you are tested on the target information progressively less.

 - If you get it wrong, you are tested on the target information progressively more.

 The idea here is that more exposure leads to greater retention – if you need it.

-In addition to being the equivalent of banging words into your skull with a digital hammer, there are some problems with software like this.
+In addition to being the equivalent of banging words into your skull with a digital hammer, there are many problems with software like this.

-In essence, such software trains you to look at a word and then maybe you remember it or you don’t before it gives you about 3 or 4 other words that you may or may not become familiar with before returning you to the initial word and testing you on it.
+In essence, such software trains you to look at a word and then maybe you remember it before it gives you about 3 or 4 other words that you may or may not become familiar with before returning you to the initial word and testing you on it.